 One of the top reasons to use a subdomain is to separate development from WordPress itself.
 Let’s say you run an ecommerce store on a non-WP platform such as Shopify.
 That store has nothing to do with the TLD’s installation of WordPress, but everything to do with your brand itself.
 The development team is potentially separate, with different bugs and workflows and project timelines.
 So setting up the Shopify store as a subdirectory here could be a little hacky.
 That’s why subdomains work so well.
 The two are linked by TLD, but separated as necessary.

 And regarding SEO, you can always 301 redirect example.com/store to the store.example.com and keep things flowing smoothly in every direction.
+If you’re considering doing this, a redirection plugin is a great and easy way to start.

 Multiple Locations or Instances of the Brand